Botanical Description of Common Dandelion species.

 - Botanical Description of Common Dandelion species.

 - Internally and Externally use of Dandelion.

-- Common uses and application of Dandelion root.
+- Common Uses and Applications of Dandelion Herb and Dandelion Root.

 ♥The article and literature were edited by Herbalist of MDidea Extracts Professional.It runs a range of descriptions about the titled herb and related phytochemicals, including comprehensive information related, summarized updating discoveries from findings of herbalists and clinical scientists from this field.The electronic data information published at our official website https://www.mdidea.com and https://www.mdidea.net, we tried to update it to latest and exact as possible.